Explore the latest news and find out what's on this month

 A belief in the coming of a millennium after the end of the present world.
 It would begin with the Second Coming of Christ, which would bring a thousand years of happiness to mankind.

 Gerrard Winstanley was struggling to keep his business going during the Wars of the Three Kingdoms, with little success.
-Originally from Wigan, in Lancashire, he was working as merchant tailor in the parish of St. Olave Jewry, in the City of London.
+Originally from Wigan, in Lancashire, he was working as a merchant tailor in the parish of St. Olave Jewry, in the City of London.
 When the conflicts between crown and parliament started, at first Winstanley did not seem to align strongly with either of the sides, not having volunteered for the parliament’s army, for example (Corns; Hughes; Lowenstein, 2009, p.
 7).

 Winstanley did, however, sign the Solemn League and Covenant on 8 October 1643 (Corns; Hughes; Lowenstein, 2009, p.
 7).
 This was an agreement for the reformation of religion in England, originally drawn between the English Parliament and the Scottish Covenanters, where the latter agreed to help the Parliament in its fight against the king during the First Civil War (1642-1646), under the condition that Scottish Presbyterianism was adopted in England.